raifismail/Coffee-Sales-Dashboard-USING-EXCEL/README.md

    - Insight: A small segment of customers generates a significant portion of sales.

-   - Recommendation: Offer exclusive benefits or incen#tives to these top customers, such as early access to new products or loyalty rewards, to ensure retention and increase repeat purchases.
+   - Recommendation: Offer exclusive benefits or incentives to these top customers, such as early access to new products or loyalty rewards, to ensure retention and increase repeat purchases.

 3. Market Expansion in Underperforming Regions: